Broken-Admin/custom-emu/README.md

 # Trello

-* I have created a Trello at which I manage the project, please find it at [this link](https://trello.com/b/6rfrciPX/custom-emu-cpu).
+* I have created a Trello at which I manage the project, find it at [this link](https://trello.com/b/6rfrciPX/custom-emu-cpu).

 # Additional Documentation